icopy-site/awesome/docs/awesome/awesome-selfhosted.md

 - [Mayan EDMS](http://www.mayan-edms.com) - Free Open Source Electronic Document Management System.
 An electronic vault for your documents with preview generation, OCR, and automatic categorization among other features. ([Source Code](https://gitlab.com/mayan-edms/mayan-edms)) `Apache-2.0` `Python`
 - [Papermerge](https://www.papermerge.com) - Open Source Document Management System focused on scanned documents (electronic archives).
 Features file browsing in similar way to dropbox/google drive.
 OCR, full text search, text overlay/selection. ([Source Code](https://github.com/ciur/papermerge)) `Apache-2.0` `Python`
 - [Paperless](https://github.com/the-paperless-project/paperless) - Scan, index, and archive all of your paper documents. `GPL-3.0` `Python`
+- [Paperless-ng](https://github.com/jonaswinkler/paperless-ng) - A fork of paperless, adding a new interface and many other changes under the hood.
+Scan, index, and archive all of your paper documents. `GPL-3.0` `Python`
+- [paper{s}pace](https://dedicatedcode.com/projects/) - a small web application to manage all your offline documents.
+Provides a searchable storage for your documents and reminds you of upcoming tasks. ([Source Code](https://gitlab.com/dedicatedcode/paperspace)) `MIT` `Java`
 - [Teedy](https://teedy.io/) - (Ex SismicsDocs) Lightweight document management system packed with all the features you can expect from big expensive solutions. ([Source Code](https://github.com/sismics/docs)) `GPL-2.0` `Java`

 ## E-books and Integrated Library Systems (ILS)